 |Each dependant over 16 years in full-time non-grant aided third-level||€117||€117|

-To apply for a GP Visit Card, you use the same application form as that for a medical card.
-While your GP Visit Card application is being processed, the HSE will also assess your entitlement for a full medical card.
+To apply for a GP Visit Card, you use the same application form as for a medical card.
+As part of the application process for the GP Visit Card, your entitlement for a medical card will also be assessed.

-You can apply online for a medical card/GP Visit Card on medicalcard.ie.
+You can apply online for a medical card or GP Visit Card on medicalcard.ie.
 This is the quickest method of obtaining the card.
 The completed form will be returned to you.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.